 Unable to program radio with windows 8.1 computer. error message. works fine on a vista computer.
 Changed com ports verified correct comport and all that. just can't get it write to my radio on windows 8.1

 Updated by Jim Unroe over 8 years ago

 - Status changed from New to Feedback

 That fact that CHIRP and I assume the same programming cable are working on Vista most likely indicates that the problem is not a CHIRP chirp issue but rather an issue on the Windows 8.1 computer.
 The most likely causes are "SmartScreen":http://www.miklor.com/COM/UV_CHIRP.php#LoadingCHIRP being on and/or an "incompatible device driver":http://www.miklor.com/COM/UV_Drivers.php is installed.

-Updated by Marcos Vives almost 8 years ago
+Updated by Marcos Vives over 8 years ago

 I am able to program my BF-888 fine using Windows 7 and Windows 10 Technical Preview (both 64-bit).
 Which model do you own?

 Also, can you check in the device manager if the device has been initialized successfully?
 I noticed that Windows 10 (which is able to use the drivers from Windows 8.1) has a newer version of the PL-2303 driver (the driver than handles the COM port) which detects and blocks counterfeit chips used in some programming cables (namely, mine :P).
 If Windows 8.1 uses these very drivers you might be experiencing this issue.